Plyrolith/bendify/README.md

 ## Development

 I'm open for testing & feedback!
-I'm planning on adding the same functionality for the Tail & Spine module, as well as a simple Bendy Bone Tentacle.
-Lastly I'm working on a new facial rig making full use of our beloved Bendies.
+On the roadmap are more tentacle types and a bendy facial rig.
 My goal is to extend Rigify to be that tiny step closer to my own feature film quality needs.
 Stay tuned!